odarbelaeze/condor-ir/docs/source/quickstart.rst

-In order to use the **condor-ir** you need to setup and configure a **mongodb** database and have it run in the default port as the application database connection is not yet configurable.
+In order to use the **condor-ir** you need to setup and configure a **posgresql** database and have it run in the default port as the application database connection is not yet configurable.

 You can also install the **condor-ir** from PyPI using the pip tool